janpetzold/az305-learning/README.md

 Performance Comparison:

 - Azure Blob Storage: Up to 20,000 IOPS, up to 15 GiB/s throughput
-- Azure Files: Up to 100,000 IOPS, up to 10 GiB/s throughput
+- Azure Files: Up to 100,000 IOPS, up to 10 GiB/s throughput, supports NFS and SMB but no interoperability
-- Azure NetApp Files: Up to 460,000 IOPS, up to 4.5 GiB/s throughput for regular volumes, up to 10 GiB/s throughput for large volumes
+- Azure NetApp Files: Up to 460,000 IOPS, up to 4.5 GiB/s throughput for regular volumes, up to 10 GiB/s throughput for large volumes, concurrent support and interoperability between SMB and NFS

 Blob Storage supports NFS 3.0/REST/Data Lake Storage Gen2 protocol but not SMB.